본문 바로가기

 "Level of Integration Too High to Terminate"

 An analysis has emerged that the unexpected winner in the tariff war launched this year by U.S. President Donald Trump against the world is Mexico.
-According to Yonhap News on the 26th (local time), citing the Wall Street Journal (WSJ), "Thanks to the United States-Mexico-Canada Agreement (USMCA), the actual tariff rate imposed on Mexican goods has remained relatively lower than that of competing countries.
-As Mexican products have partially replaced Chinese goods targeted by high U.S. tariffs, Mexico's exports to the United States have actually increased."
+According to Yonhap News on December 26 (local time), citing The Wall Street Journal (WSJ), "Thanks to the United States-Mexico-Canada Agreement (USMCA), the actual tariff rate imposed on Mexican goods has remained relatively lower than that of competing countries.
+As Mexican products partially replaced Chinese goods targeted by high U.S. tariffs, Mexico's exports to the United States have actually increased."

-According to the Mexican government, Mexico's exports of manufactured goods to the United States from January to November this year increased by about 9% compared to the same period last year.
-During this period, Mexico's automobile exports to the United States decreased by about 6%, but other manufacturing exports surged by 17%.
-The trade volume between the United States and Mexico this year is expected to reach 900 billion dollars (about 1,300 trillion won), setting a new all-time high.
+According to the Mexican government, Mexico's manufacturing exports to the United States from January to November this year increased by about 9% compared to the same period last year.
+During this period, Mexico's automobile exports to the U.S. decreased by about 6%, but other manufacturing exports surged by 17%.
+The trade volume between the United States and Mexico this year is expected to reach 900 billion dollars (approximately 1,300 trillion won), setting a new all-time high.

-President Trump imposed a so-called "fentanyl tariff" of 25% on all Mexican products this year, claiming that Mexico was passive in controlling the inflow of narcotics into the United States.
-He also introduced item-specific tariffs, imposing 25% and 50% tariffs on automobiles, auto parts, steel, and aluminum products, regardless of the country of origin.
-Although Mexico's export environment worsened as a result, the North American free trade agreement, USMCA, is seen as having played a significant role in mitigating the tariff shock to Mexico's economy.
+This year, President Trump imposed a so-called "fentanyl tariff" of 25% on all Mexican goods, citing Mexico's "passive approach to controlling drugs entering the United States."
+He also introduced item-specific tariffs, imposing 25% and 50% tariffs on automobiles, auto parts, steel, and aluminum products regardless of country.
+Despite this worsening export environment for Mexico, the USMCA, a free trade agreement within North America, is considered to have played a significant role in mitigating the impact of tariffs on the Mexican economy.

-The United States, considering the potential impact on its own economy, exempts most tariffs on goods imported from Mexico and Canada if they meet USMCA requirements, given the high level of economic integration.
-As a result, about 85% of Mexico's total exports remain tariff-free.
-According to the Wharton School at the University of Pennsylvania, the effective tariff rate on Mexico's exports to the United States is 4.7%, significantly lower than that of China (37.1%), a major competitor in U.S. exports, and less than half the global average effective tariff rate (10%).
+The United States, considering the potential shock to its own economy, exempts most goods imported from Mexico and Canada from tariffs if they meet USMCA requirements, given the high level of economic integration.
+As a result, about 85% of Mexico's total exports are still subject to zero tariffs.
+According to the Wharton School at the University of Pennsylvania, the effective tariff rate on Mexico's exports to the United States is 4.7%, significantly lower than that of China (37.1%), a major competitor in U.S. exports, and about half the world average effective tariff rate (10%).

-The WSJ analyzed, "Producers seeking to enter the U.S. market say that Mexico retains unique advantages such as accessibility to the United States, a low-cost manufacturing base, and a still-existing, though somewhat weakened, free trade agreement, just as it did before the era of tariffs."
+WSJ analyzed, "Producers seeking access to the U.S. market say that, just as in the pre-tariff era, Mexico possesses unique advantages such as proximity to the United States, a low-cost manufacturing base, and a free trade agreement that, though somewhat weakened, still remains in effect."

 "Mexico Emerges as Biggest Beneficiary of Trump’s Tariff War...
 Exports to U.S. Up 9%" Claudia Sheinbaum Pardo, President of Mexico.
 Photo by Reuters Yonhap News

-The Trump administration ultimately did not impose country-specific reciprocal tariffs on Mexico under the International Emergency Economic Powers Act (IEEPA), unlike with other major U.S. trade deficit countries such as South Korea, Japan, and the European Union (EU).
-There is also analysis that Mexico is regarded as a strategic partner to reduce excessive dependence on China, which is another reason why Mexico's effective tariff rate remains low.
+Ultimately, unlike other major U.S. trade deficit countries such as South Korea, Japan, and the European Union (EU), the Trump administration did not impose country-specific reciprocal tariffs on Mexico under the International Emergency Economic Powers Act (IEEPA).
+Analysts point out that Mexico is regarded as a strategic partner to reduce excessive dependence on China, which is another reason why the effective tariff rate remains low.

-In mid-December, Jamieson Greer, a representative of the United States Trade Representative (USTR), stated in Congress, "We are reducing the trade deficit with China by increasing imports from Mexico," and "Mexico is playing an important role in the United States' efforts to restore its supply chain."
-In other words, even if the United States runs a trade deficit with Mexico, it is preferable to running a trade deficit with China.
+In mid-December, Jamieson Greer, a representative of the Office of the United States Trade Representative (USTR), stated in Congress, "We are reducing the trade deficit with China by increasing imports from Mexico," adding, "Mexico is playing an important role in efforts to restore the U.S. supply chain."
+In other words, even if the U.S. runs a trade deficit with Mexico, it is considered preferable to running a deficit with China.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.